-All staff have a responsibility to ensure that both their own conduct and that of others is safe.
-Although all staff may not have particular responsibilities around recruitment, they do have a responsibility to ensure that the conduct of themselves and others does not put young people at risk and if it does this needs to be reported immediately to the Executive Head Teacher / He
+All staff, including supply and agency staff, have a responsibility to ensure that both their own conduct and that of others is safe.
+Although all staff may not have particular responsibilities around recruitment, they do have a responsibility to ensure that the conduct of themselves and others does not put young people at risk and if it does this needs to be reported immediately to the Executive Head Teacher / Head Teacher / Head of School (or CEO or Chair of Trustees if it is regarding the Executive Head Teacher / Head Teacher / Head of School through the Whistleblowing Policy).